vsouza/awesome-ios/README.md

 * [WKZombie](https://github.com/mkoehnke/WKZombie) - WKZombie is a Swift framework for iOS/OSX to navigate within websites and collect data without the need of User Interface or API, also known as Headless browser.
 It can be used to run automated tests or manipulate websites using Javascript. :large_orange_diamond:
 * [URLPreview](https://github.com/itsmeichigo/URLPreview) - An NSURL extension for showing preview info of webpages :large_orange_diamond: [e]
 * [FeedKit](https://github.com/nmdias/FeedKit) - An RSS and Atom feed parser written in Swift :large_orange_diamond:
+* [Erik](https://github.com/phimage/Erik) - Erik is an headless browser based on WebKit.
+An headless browser allow to run functional tests, to access and manipulate webpages using javascript. :large_orange_diamond:

 ### Passbook
 * [passbook](https://github.com/frozon/passbook) - Passbook gem let's you create pkpass for passbook iOS 6+.